What Is Parallel LiPo Charging, How It's Done & Is It Safe?

 One very important caution when you hook all your packs up in parallel is, you MUST plug the main power plugs from the packs into the para-harness, or para-board first.

-This way the potentially large current flowing between the packs as the voltages all equalize when they are first connected all together flows through the heavy power wires and connectors without issue.
+This way the potentially large current flowing between the packs as the voltages all equalize when they are first connected together flows through the heavy power wires and connectors and not the small wiring/connectors of the balance leads.
 Video demonstration of this shown already near the beginning of this article.

 If you were to plug the balance plugs in first, that same potentially high short term voltage equalizing current flowing through the small balance wiring could overheat those small gauge wires, or the small balance plugs.
 It could even melt the circuit board trace lines on the Para-Boards.

 If all the LiPo packs are at the exact same voltage potential when you hook them together in parallel, this is not a concern as there will be little to no current flow between all the packs because they are all at the same voltage potential.
-In the real everyday world however, that is likely not to be the case so it's always best to plug the main power plugs in first and then the balance plugs.
+In the real everyday world however, that is unlikely so it's always best to plug the main power plugs in first and then the balance plugs.

 Hopefully that gives you a little background and understanding on parallel LiPo charging and several methods of how to do it.
 As I said in the opening paragraph, the main reason I built this page was to show you why a higher power charger, even with smaller battery packs, may be a good long term investment.